-Supercap Flanders

-Impact on electricity costs
+Supercap Flanders Impact on electricity costs

-In compliance with §189 of the Guidelines on State aid for environmental protection and energy (EEAG, 2014/C 200/01), Flanders allows an alternative financing mechanism ("supercap") for certain electricity intensive consumers complying with strict criteria.
-Their contribution to the promotion of renewable energy (since 2018) and cogeneration (since 2021) is limited to 4 or 0,5% of their gross added value.
+In line with European State Aid Guidelines, Flanders allows an alternative financing mechanism ("supercap") for certain electricity intensive consumers complying with strict criteria.
+Their contribution to the promotion of renewable energy (since 2018) and cogeneration (since 2021) is limited to 1 or 0,5% of their gross added value.
 The last few years, some 20 companies or industrial sites of different sizes were allowed to apply this system.
 Some neighboring countries introduced other specific rulings for the most electricity intensive users.